MateoGonzalezAmortegui/Store-Online/README.md

 ## 🚀STORE ONLINE
-Store online with layout HTML, CSS, JS and manipulation of DOM for create a web page interactive simulationing the callbacks of the users !!
+Store online with layout HTML, CSS, JS and manipulation of DOM for create a web page interactive simulation the callbacks of the users !!

 View page => https://mateogonzalezamortegui.github.io/Store-Online/